nrbrigmon/nrbrigmon.github.io/_posts/2016-12-24-quick-leaflet-maps-with-qgis.md

 ### 5 Minute Interactive Web Maps with QGIS

-As someone who used to work alone and couldn't afford expensive business licenses supported by large organizations, I *love* open source software!
+As someone who used to work with a small team and couldn't afford expensive business licenses supported by large organizations, I *love* open source software!
 QGIS is my numero uno.
 I've been using QGIS for about two years now and it's amazing to see the progress being made.

 If you're in the GIS field and you've never tried QGIS, I suggest you do.
-If you are looking to get your feet wet, this tutorial will walk you through how to make an interactive web map using leaflet in less than 5 minutes!
+If you are looking to get your feet wet, this tutorial will walk you through how to make an interactive web map using [Leaflet][3] in less than 5 minutes!

 Here's what we'll be making: